iamjeb01/Customer-Churn-Analysis/README.md

 ---

 ## Tools Used
-- Power BI – Data modeling, analysis, and dashboard creation
+- Power BI – Data modeling and analysis

-- Microsoft Excel – Initial data review and cleaning
+- Microsoft Excel – Initial data review, cleaning and dashboard creation

 - DAX – Measures and calculated fields for churn metrics